nietras/nietras.github.io/_posts/2022-01-03-bendingdotnet-move-native-libraries.md

 .\win-x64\wpfgfx_cor3.dll
 .\MoveNativeLibraries.AppWpf.exe
 ```
+Note that you can name the sub-directory whatever you want; `bin`, `libs` or
+just `x64` and `x86` which is actually what we do due to pre-existing native
-This is very easy to do with a simple target that is run after publish.
+library conventions.
+Moving the files is very easy to do with a simple target
+that is run after publish.
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">